core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 --- abstract

 This document defines a protocol for sending DNS messages over the Constrained Application Protocol (CoAP).
-These CoAP messages are protected by DTLS-Secured CoAP (CoAPS) or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for constrained devices in the Internet of Things (IoT).
+These CoAP messages can be protected by DTLS-Secured CoAP (CoAPS) or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for constrained devices in the Internet of Things (IoT).